plstcharles/thelper/docs/src/faq.rst

   - **PyTorch.** For now, the entire backend is based on the design patterns, interfaces, and concepts of the PyTorch library (`[more info] <pytorch_>`_).

-  - Image classification, segmentation, image super-resolution, and generic regression tasks.
-    More types of tasks (such as object detection) are planned in the near future.
+  - Image classification, segmentation, object detection, super-resolution, and generic regression tasks.
+More types of tasks are planned in the near future.

   - Live evaluation and monitoring of predefined metrics.
 The framework implements :ref:`[several types of metrics] <thelper.optim:thelper.optim.metrics module>`, but custom metrics can also be